Beast (2022 Indian film): Pre-production

-On 10 December 2020, Sun Pictures announced that Thalapathy 65 will be directed by Nelson, and Anirudh was also brought on board to score music; this project marks his third collaboration with Vijay and Nelson after their respective films, Kaththi (2014), Kolamaavu Kokila (2018) and Doctor (2021).
+On 10 December 2020, Sun Pictures announced that Thalapathy 65 will be directed by Nelson, and Anirudh was also brought on board to score music; this project marks his third collaboration with Vijay and Nelson after their respective films, Kaththi (2014), Master, Kolamaavu Kokila (2018) and Doctor (2021).
 Manoj and Anbariv who were part of Murugadoss' proposed project with Vijay were retained for this film.
 R. Nirmal, who worked with Nelson in Kolamaavu Kokila and Doctor was announced as the film editor, while D. R. K. Kiran handled the production design for this film.
-Anbariv said that the film would have "extraordinary" stunt sequences similar to those in K.G.F: Chapter 1 (2018).
+Anbariv said that the film would have "extraordinary" stunt sequences similar to those in KGF: Chapter 1 (2018).

 Nelson had parallelly worked on the film's script along with the post-production works of Doctor as the final script was to be drafted.
 During that period, he simultaneously began location scouting for the film and shared a few pictures from Russia through his Instagram page.
 Vijay was reported to play a "sharp and humorous" character.
 While the film was launched under the tentative title Thalapathy 65, the film's title Beast was announced on 21 June 2021, on the eve of Vijay's birthday.

 In November 2021, a Diwali edition published in November by the magazine Ananda Vikatan revealed the main plot: an invasion taking place in a shopping mall, where terrorists hold a bunch of shoppers hostage, and how the protagonist saves them.
 Most of the events take place in the mall.
 While primarily in the action genre, the film also features elements of black comedy and synchronised comical characters, usually seen in the director's films.
 Nelson described Beast as "60 percent action and 40 percent humour", while acknowledging Pokkiri (2007) as an influence on the film.